MITLibraries/mario/README.md

 ## What is this?

-Mario is a metadata processing pipeline that will process data from various sources and write to Elasticsearch.
+Mario is a metadata processing pipeline that will process data from various sources and write to Opensearch.

 ## Installing